Gary Mokotoff

-Gary Mokotoff (born April 26, 1937) is an author, lecturer, and Jewish genealogy researcher.
-Mokotoff is the publisher of AVOTAYNU, the International Review of Jewish Genealogy, and is the former President of the International Association of Jewish Genealogical Societies (IAJGS).
-He is the creator of the JewishGen's Jewish Genealogical Family Finder and the Jewish Genealogical People Finder.
+Gary Mokotoff (April 26, 1937–August 31, 2025) was an author, lecturer, and Jewish genealogy researcher.
+Mokotoff was the publisher of AVOTAYNU, the International Review of Jewish Genealogy, and is the former president of the International Association of Jewish Genealogical Societies (IAJGS).
+He was the creator of the JewishGen's Jewish Genealogical Family Finder and the Jewish Genealogical People Finder.
 He co-authored the Daitch–Mokotoff Soundex system.
 Mokotoff is co-author of Where We Once Walked: A Guide to the Jewish Communities Destroyed in the Holocaust.

 Early life

 Mokotoff was born in New York City to parents Sylvia Mokotoff (née Friedberg) and Jack Mokotoff.
 He grew up on the Lower East Side of Manhattan, spending his teenage years in Queens.
 His grandparents were Jewish immigrants from Russia-Poland.

 Career

 Computer career

 Mokotoff joined the IBM Applied Programming Department in 1959, working on developing systems software for the yet-to-be-announced IBM 1401.
 He is the author of SPS-1, SPS-2 IBM 1401 Symbolic Programming System, coauthor of 1401 Autocoder and participated in the 1401 Fortran II compiler project.

 In 1965, Mokotoff was drafted into the U.S. Army and spent his entire two-year career in the data processing department at Fort Dix Army Air Base in Fort Dix, New Jersey.
 He led the team that installed the first computer at Fort Dix (an IBM 1401).
 For his efforts, he received a Certificate of Achievement from the Commanding General of the base.
 When he left the Army, he had achieved the rank of Specialist Fifth Class.
 In 1967, he returned to IBM.

 In 1968, Mokotoff left IBM to form his own software company with partner Stanley F. Smillie.
 The company catered primarily to the retail industry.
 In the 1980s, the company, Data Universal Corp, developed a software system called Riva which it installed in early computer systems at such national retail chains as The Children's Place, Linens N Things and Bed, Bath & Beyond.

 In 1985, he assisted the American Gathering of Jewish Holocaust Survivors and their Descendants to computerize the National Registry of Jewish Holocaust Survivors.
 This database is now located at the United States Holocaust Memorial Museum.